Yemenis voice cynicism and hope as powerbrokers discuss reforms

-In his more optimistic moments, the photography shop manager says dialogue should be given a chance to fix the conflicts tearing at Yemen’s stability and alarming its bigger neighbour, oil superpower Saudi Arabia.
+In his more optimistic moments, the photography shop manager says dialogue should be given a chance to fix the conflicts tearing at Yemen’s stability and alarming its bigger neighbor, oil superpower Saudi Arabia.

 But having lost a cousin in the 2011 revolt that forced the then president Ali Abdullah Saleh to step down, Absi said some of the delegates at the talks were “killers of youth”, referring to the young men who died in the uprising.